It is arguably South Yarra’s best development site, but most locals wouldn’t realise it was there.

 VicTrack threw its support behind the project last year.
 The government arm has been active in recent years seeking to redevelop infill sites it controls abutting road and rail infrastructure.

-Coincidentally, the city’s first large-scale development over rail lines occurred at a South Yarra site now known as 529 Chapel Street.
+Coincidentally, the city’s first large-scale development over rail lines occurred at a South Yarra site now known as 529 Chapel Street (story continues below).

 This airspace made way for a multi-level complex containing shops – and an office which was once owner-occupied by Vicland Property Group director Bill McNee (this commercial space was said to be Australia’s “best office” when it sold for $6.8 million in 2016).